 At $3.29 for a bag of six of these patties, that isn’t a bad deal really, it’s about $1.10 a serving.

-You can just take these and heat them up just like the way they are, or repurpose them into something else like a burrito or omelet after you dice them up.
+You can just take these and heat them up just like the way they are, or repurpose them into something else like a burrito or omelet after you dice them up (see above).

-I found that they didn’t have a lot of chicken-y flavor to them, just a hint that it was chicken.
+I found that they didn’t have a lot of chicken-y flavor to them, just a hint that it is chicken.
 The texture was even better than many pork sausage patties because sometimes you know you get those hard chewy bits in pork sausage and after eating a whole bag of these over a few days, I have to say the texture is better.
 Firm but with no funky bits.
+The breakfast sausage flavor is spot on.
+They aren’t as fatty as pork sausage and that is good and bad.
+Fat has flavor, there is no doubt, but also has a lot of calories.
+I think these patties thread the needle on the fat content.

 I really think Trader Joe’s nailed the flavorings and for that reason, I am going to rate these at 8 Bells!